Tenzro Testnet is live. Get testnet TNZO

 Channel~0.00001 TNZO (amortized)Micropayments (inference tokens)

-Tenzro's multi-protocol payment infrastructure addresses the unique requirements of AI-age machine payments through HTTP 402-based protocols (MPP, x402), direct stablecoin settlement (Tempo), and native micropayment channels optimized for per-token billing.
+As part of Tenzro — the operating system for the AI economy — the multi-protocol payment infrastructure addresses the unique requirements of agentic commerce through HTTP 402-based protocols (MPP, x402), the Agentic Payment Protocol (AP2) for autonomous agent-to-agent payments, direct stablecoin settlement (Tempo), Visa TAP and Mastercard Agent Pay integrations, and native micropayment channels optimized for per-token billing.
 Deep integration with TDIP enables fine-grained delegation scope enforcement, allowing machine identities to pay autonomously within human-defined limits.

 The current implementation establishes the architectural foundation with well-defined message formats and protocol abstractions.
 Ongoing development focuses on cryptographic verification, persistent state storage, and integration with live payment networks.